-Over the past seven years since the awards began, we have heard from countless wonderful supporters.
-Many took on huge personal challenges in order to raise money for the Charity.
-Others gave precious time to help our beneficiaries on their recovery journey.
-Some volunteered week after week to answer telephones, write letters and inspire others to help our Heroes.
+Over the past 10 years we have heard about some wonderful supporters.
+Some have taken on huge personal challenges to raise money for the charity; some have given precious time to help our beneficiaries achieve their own challenges; others have volunteered week after week to answer telephones, write letters and inspire others.

-If you would like to make a nomination for someone to be considered for a Hero Award, please send details of your nominee and the reason you feel they should win an award to email@example.com.
+To nominate someone for a Hero Award, simply click below or send all the details of your nominee and the reason you feel they should win an award to email@example.com.